14 Things Great Content Writers Do That Average Writers Do Not

 #3 Use Short Words, Short Sentences and Short Paragraphs.

-In an era of limited attention span it is natural for readers to skim your content first – in order to determine if it is worth their while to read the entire article.
+In an era of limited attention span, it is natural for readers to skim your content first – to determine if it is worth their while to read the entire article.

 The same applies to sentences.
-Two sentences is almost always better than one long sentence.
+Two sentences is almost always better than one lengthy sentence.

 If a sentence is longer than it would be comfortable for you to speak, then it’s probably too long.